2024–25 Men's Hoofdklasse Hockey

 The 2024–25 Men's Hoofdklasse Hockey, also known as the Tulp Hoofdklasse Men for sponsorship reasons, was the 52nd season of the Men's Hoofdklasse Hockey, the top Dutch field hockey league.
 It began on 14 September 2024 and will conclude in May 2025 with the second match of the championship final.

 Kampong were the defending champions, winning their ninth national title by defeating Rotterdam 3–4 on aggregate in the 2023–24 championship final.
-The did not defend their title as they lost the final to Amsterdam 6–5 in a shoot-out after the final finished 5–5 on aggregate.
+They did not defend their title as they lost the final to Amsterdam 6–5 in a shoot-out after the final finished 5–5 on aggregate.
 Amsterdam won their 22nd title (first since 2011–12) equalling Bloemendaal's record.

 Teams

 Twelve teams compete in the league - the top nine teams from the previous season, the winner of the 2023–24 Promotieklasse and the two winners of the 2023–24 relegation play-offs.
 Nijmegen won the 2023–24 Promotieklasse and replaced Schaerweijde.
 Hurley and SCHC won the relegation play-offs and replaced HGC and Laren.